 • Public Transportation: The 12th St. BART Station is 6 blocks away from the Malonga Center.
 There are also multiple AC Transit bus lines that stop within a few blocks.
 For more information on public transportation, visit http://www.transit.511.org.

-• CAR: We will organize a carpool list.
-There is a daytime parking lot across from the Malonga Center that charges $6.50 in cash.
+• CAR: There is a daytime parking lot across from the Malonga Center that charges $6.50 in cash.
 Street parking has a two hour time limit and please beware that parking enforcement is FIERCE in the area.

 Q: I live in the area and am interested in hosting a camper from out of town.
 How do I sign up?

-A: There are a few WRC participants who do not live in the area, and would like to stay with a host.
-If you are interested in hosting a fellow camper, please contact Gabby.
+A: There may be a few WRC participants who do not live in the area, and would like to stay with a host.
+If you are interested in hosting a fellow camper, please contact Shawna.